Sunday, April 23, 2023

 George W. Christians is another link between the Second Klan and actual Nazi Spies, by working with Klansman C. A. Hester and Nazi Spy Oscar C. Pfaus.

-From 1938-1944 the House Un-American Activities Committee was lead by Maritn Dies and John E. Rankin, these two men were Klan sympathizers and possibly even members, even compared to most openly Racist Conservative Southern Democrats their ties to the Klan were uniquely strong.
+From 1938-1944 the House Un-American Activities Committee was lead by Maritn Dies, James S. Wood and John E. Rankin, they were open Klan sympathizers and possibly even members, even compared to most other openly Racist Conservative Southern Democrats their ties to the Klan were uniquely strong.
 The KKK even sent a letter to the Committee informing them of how it had their full support.

 This form of the Committee was already primarily doing what we would later call McCarthyism, what nominal effort it did put into investigating Nazi sympathizers was half hearted and came to naught.
 Instead it's fixation on Communists resulted in it going after the Hollywood Anti-Nazi League, they considered being anti-Nazi the same as being Communist.